Mold Testing in Irvine, Orange County, CA

 In certain cases when medical professionals are involved, GPInspect may implement an EPA research DNA mold test called ERMI to screen homes for mold.
 We them use the HERTSMI-2 roster to judge whether or not a building is safe for occupants to return.
 Additionally, GPInspect can perform a survey of indoor mold or mycotoxin panels as even more sensitive mold tests.

 Rest assured knowing that GPInspect has been in the mold detection business for over twenty years.
 We regularly work with physicians throughout the state of California to diagnose and treat mold-related illnesses and direct our clients to remediation specialists who can tackle any mold problem, large or small.

-Air testing is also recommend for clearance testing at the conclusion of all mold remediation procedures.
+Air sampling MAY BE necessary to quantify and monitor the level of mold spores, dust mites, allergens, danders, chemical pollutants, and humidity.
+Air quality testing is also necessary for clearance at the conclusion of all mold remediation procedures.

 For the past decade, we have been implementing an EPA research DNA mold test suited to screen homes for mold, when ordered by a client’s physician.

 This scoring system is the application of the DNA testing shown on ERMI test results.
 The new roster is designed to help patients (previously sickened by water-damaged buildings) understand if a given building is safe for occupancy.